 Although I’ve put this in the text “1969: Revolution as Personal and as Theatre”, I’ve decided to put it here as it was the first public text I helped write, when I was part of “North London Revolutionary Socialists”, a mix of young people some of whom had been involved in “Schools Action Unions”, others who’d been around Essex University during the occupation of 1968 and had sabotaged the University computer (at a time when computers were massive expensive things which filled whole rooms).
-This was produced by me and others during a brief occupation at Goldsmith’s College to be handed out the next day for the Stones’ concert the next day.
+This was produced by me and others during a brief occupation at Goldsmith’s College to be handed out the next day at the Stones’ concert.

 Not a great leaflet but….

 What the hell are you doing here?

 Have you come here to escape the boring repetitiveness of your schools, your jobs, escape your boss, your parents, your hang-ups, the fuzz, the politicians; the system that kicks you around and tells you what to do?

 Aren’t you pissed off with this hypocritical, repressive, profit-mad society which denies you control of your life, makes you merely a cog in a massive machine which exists only for those who press the button; for THEM not us?

 You are free to speak your mind, but is your mind itself free?
 Through the TV, the newspapers, the schools, the colleges, advertising, your mind is moulded, so that it accepts the system.

 If you step too far out of line, if you get high, if you squat, they bust you.

 O.K.
 So you’ve come to 3 free concerts every summer in Hyde Park, but the pop industry is profit-orientated, commercialized, 90% computerized bullshit.
 Somewhere someone’s getting fat on your bread.